nethackscoreboard-org/matter/README.md

 For a given player, all games can be browsed in a paginated display (like on NAO).

-* **--reload option for the feeder** // Reload the database according to --variant and --server.

 -----

 ## Command-line parameters